codingLogan/shakespeare-ui/README.md

 # Shakespeare Reviews App

 In order for the App to get any reviews showing up, you MUST have an API key provided to you.
+Once you have obtained a key, provide it to the app by setting an Environment Variable in a `.env` file named `REACT_APP_SHAKESPEARE`

 ## Getting set up and Running the App locally